warm-milk-foam/forensics-notes/Chapter4.md

 - You can easily tell these from the chunky size of the file (Maybe like 500mb - 2 gb)
 - Volatility 2
 - Volatility 3
-- I will teach you how to install later

 ## 4. pcap files
-- Its automatic - We have to analyse internet traffic
+- Its almost automatic - We have to analyse internet traffic
-- The tool for this is Wireshrk
+- The tool for this is Wireshark

 ## 5. Video and Audio Analysis
 - This one sucks boooooo